chen-zhu/CMPSC-29XA-3/README.md

+# CMPSC-291A-Project 3:
-# CMPSC-291A-Project 3: Chat Server and Corresponding React Front-End
+# Chat Server and Corresponding React Front-End

 Thanks to [Dr. Bryce Boe](https://sites.cs.ucsb.edu/~bboe/) for his amazing project idea!

+More details/READMEs can be found under `/frontend` or `/backend` directory.

 ## Project Learning Outcomes
 - Student has written and deployed a React application coded using JSX.